Zum Hauptinhalt springen

 Hinweis: Diese Seite enthält Partnerlinks.
 Bei Abschluss erhalten wir eine Provision ohne Mehrkosten für Sie.

-• Freelancers are personally liable for data protection violations
+• As a solo freelancer you are personally liable for client data breaches

-• Professional liability does not cover cyber risks
+• Professional liability does not pay for cyber damage; you need a separate policy or add-on

 Risks Without Cyber Insurance